With all the buzz about nutritional supplements and sports performance aids, one neglected topic is when you should actually take these supplements.

 The B and C vitamins will often cause some mild nausea or acid sensitivity when taken on a light stomach, so they should also be consumed with a meal.
 However, a heavy, greasy meal can interfere with absorption of these vitamins.
 While this may seem this a paradox, since you just learned that fat soluble vitamins should be consumed with a fat based meal, the type of meal that would interfere with absorption of water soluble vitamins would be a butter soaked omelette served with gravy and sausage – a meal most triathletes aren’t consuming on a typical day.

 One exception, vitamin B12, is actually best absorbed on an empty stomach.
 So if you are taking an energy powder or energy drink, which usually contain high doses of B12, you’d be best served by using it in the mid-morning or afternoon on an empty stomach, or mid-training session.

 Take-Away Message: Take a multi-vitamin with your main meal of the day, unless that meal is directly prior to a workout or race, in which case you should take your multivitamin with dinner.
-If you're going to take a multi-vitamin at all, I recommend a liquid version.
+If you’re going to take a multi-vitamin at all, I recommend this one.